rosettatype/design-regression/_posts/2022-04-26-the-sequel-to-exploring-disfluency-do-we-remember-the-visual-appearance-of-words.md

 [tasks.](#sn:note-13) Also, in both tasks, the responses to non-words were slowed down more compared to words when they were set in Sans Forgetica.[](#sn:note-14) In study 1, both groups of participants remembered non-words better than words.
-However, in this study only non-designers were better at remembering non-words (see [Figure 4](#fig:auc)), remembering more non-words than [designers](#sn:note-15).
+However, in this study only non-designers were better at remembering non-words, remembering more non-words than [designers](#sn:note-15) (see [Figure 4](#fig:auc)).

 <div class="barchart"
     data-name="Recognition (AUC)"
     data-groups="Words;Non-words"
     data-options="non-designers;designers"
     data-values="2.563203,2.668174;2.537827,2.443453"
-    data-errors="0.026,0.035;0.027,0.043"
+    data-errors="0.05249,0.045254;0.053309,0.054046"
     data-offset="2.2"
     ></div>

-<figcaption id="fig:auc"><strong>Figure 4:</strong> Non-designers are more accurate at recognizing non-words.
-AUC is a measure of the accuracy of responses (i.e. whether the item is remembered) which is free of response bias, such as responding ‘seen’ most of the time.</figcaption>
+<figcaption id="fig:auc"><strong>Figure 4:</strong> Non-designers are more accurate at remembering non-words.
+The accuracy of responses is measured using AUC which is free of response bias, such as responding ‘seen’ most of the time.</figcaption>

 ## What do these results tell us?